alexgustafson/starterkit/readme.md

 Open the "Terminal" panel at the bottom of the PhpStorm window type "bower install".
 All the necessary bower components will be loaded into the src/bower_components directory

+LiveEdit configuration

+Go to the Run->Edit Configurations panel
+Click the "+" icon and select "Javascript Debug" from the popup menu Give the new configuration a name like "home"
+Click the "..." icon to the right of the url field, select the index.html file from the file selector Ok, your Run/Debug configuration is set, close the panel Now click on the green debugger icon.
+Make changes to your index.jade file.
+Watch Chrome update the page!